As an Amazon Influencer, I may earn commissions from qualifying purchases from Amazon.com.

 So let’s get into some popular choices of beer that you can use in this creamy dip.

-What kind of beer to use for Beer Cheese Dip with Cream Cheese
+What kind of beer to use for Beer Cheese Dip

 The type of beer you use matters in this creamy beer cheese dip.
 Pale ale, lager beer and stout beers are all great options.
 We’ve even used ciders when our gluten-free friends want to enjoy this delicious dip.
 It’s all good!